Grants and Funding Opportunities

 The NEA Foundation provides grants to improve the academic achievement of students in U.S. public schools and public higher education institutions in any subject area(s).
 The proposed work should engage students in critical thinking and problem solving that deepen their knowledge of standards-based subject matter.
 The work should also improve students' habits of inquiry, self-directed learning, and critical reflection.
 Applications may be submitted at any time, and educators of students from Pre K through college are invited to apply.

-- NEA Foundation-Nickelodeon Big Help Grants
+- NEA Foundation Grants for Educators

 - Pets in the Classroom Grants for Pre-K through 8th Grade Teachers